 This is what makes blockchain such an appealing tool for security.

 Scammers take advantage of data asymmetry to capitalize on fake users, domains, and other data points.
-By employing blockchain, specifically an impression token, it would eliminate the data asymmetry between a buyer and a seller.
+Employing blockchain, specifically an impression token, it would eliminate the data asymmetry between a buyer and a seller.
 To work effectively, publishers would need to generate a unique impression ID on the page and then share it during each programmatic transaction until the brand advertiser collects it.

 By using blockchain, advertisers would have the opportunity to audit impressions.
 In theory, blockchain’s ability to make the digital advertising supply chain more transparent would make it harder for fraud to hide.
 And the ability to trace back where an anomaly appears in the blockchain system would offer users quality assurance.